samvera/browse-everything/README.md

 //= require browse_everything
 ```

-(Same for bootstrap3 or bootstrap 4)
+(Same for your chosen Bootstrap version)

 ### Migration CSS inclusion from pre-1.0